 Keep all these goals in mind.
 They may drive a key focus, messaging themes, promotions, and need to be incorporated into your planning calendar.

 2. Focus / Business Themes

-Their duration could be for years, or for a quarter, or a season.
-Like anything you want groups to rally behind, a business focus often has its own tagline, a rallying cry!
+Their duration could be for years, or a quarter, or a season.
+Like anything you want groups to rally behind, a business focus often has a tagline, a rallying cry!
 Here are a few faux-examples:

 - “5 Star Success!” – Service goal to get locations to score 5-stars on their secret shopper reports.